Tailormap/tailormap-starter/docs/GETTING_STARTED.md

 This will create a new component inside the `projects/app/src/app/logo-on-map` directory

 Next we want to register this component with Tailormap.
 To do that we need to use one of the entry points that Tailormap provides (see the Tailormap API docs).
-Here we are adding something on the map, so we will use the `MapControlsService` to register our component.
+Here we are adding something on the map, so we will use the `ComponentRegistrationService` to register our component on the 'map' area.
 We will add this in the `app.module.ts`.
 Add the following code to `app.module.ts` inside the `AppModule` class

 ```
 constructor(
-  mapControlsService: MapControlsService,
+  componentRegistrationService: ComponentRegistrationService,
 ) {
-  mapControlsService.registerComponent({ type: 'LOGO_ON_MAP', component: LogoOnMapComponent });
+  componentRegistrationService.registerComponent('map', { type: 'LOGO_ON_MAP', component: LogoOnMapComponent });
 }
 ```

-You will also need to add `MapControlsService` to the `@tailormap-viewer/core` imports
+You will also need to add `ComponentRegistrationService` to the `@tailormap-viewer/core` imports

 Your file should now look like: